They Came to America.

 Abdul Fattah Jandali.
 A native of Homs, Syria, Jandali came to the U.S. to avoid political unrest in Beirut, Lebanon.
 He received a scholarship and earned a Ph.D. from the University of Wisconsin.
 His career has taken many turns, his most recent position being vice chairman of the Boomtown casino in Nevada.
 So why discuss him alongside the founders of two iconic American companies?

-As a graduate student Jandali dated an American woman.
-Her parents didn’t approve of her relationship with a Syrian Muslim and insisted she break it off.
+Because as a graduate student Jandali fell in love with an American woman whose parents didn’t approve of her relationship with a Syrian Muslim.
+They insisted she break it off.